cybergeek1943/t4json/docs/README.md

 ___

-## Change Log - Latest Fixes & Improvements in v1.3.3
+## Change Log - Latest Fixes & Improvements

+### v1.4.0
+* Slicing Operations now supported on T4Json instances.
+* Support for adding and subtracting items or pairs to/from T4Json instances.
+* Support for iterating through a T4Json instance.
+* Support for getting the length of a T4Json instance - (number of all the pairs/items on the first level).
+* Support for checking equality (of data) between two T4Json instances.
+* Support for checking in-equality (number of all the pairs/items on the first level) between two T4Json instances.
+* Default support for printing a T4Json instance.
+* Adding a pretty print method.
+* Cleaned up code.

+### v1.3.3
 * Greatly improved the error messages.
 * Fixed ___t4json___.```save()``` method.
 * Improved ___t4json___.```load()```&```load_file()```&```load_from_url()```&```load_from_string()```